Experts: Police ‘woefully undertrained’ in use of force

 BURIEN, Wash.
-(AP) - Seattle officers hold down a protester, and one repeatedly punches him in the face.
-In another run-in, officers handcuff a looting suspect on the ground, one pressing a knee into his neck - the same tactic used on George Floyd.
+(AP) — Seattle officers hold down a protester, and one repeatedly punches him in the face.
+In another run-in, officers handcuff a looting suspect on the ground, one pressing a knee into his neck— the same tactic used on George Floyd.

 The officers were captured on videos appearing to violate policies on how to use force just days after Floyd died at the hands of Minneapolis police, setting off nationwide protests.